Espresso Machine Troubleshooting Guide

 Solution:

-• Use soft water (not distilled or hard water)
+• Use filtered water with 50-150 ppm TDS (not zero-mineral distilled or super-hard tap water)

 20. Should I repair or replace my machine?